2022 Solar Incentives and Rebates (Top 10 Ranked States)

 There are several incentives available to homeowners in Massachusetts:

-- Residential Energy Credit: Massachusetts residents can get a credit worth up to 15% of the total cost of their solar system.
+- Residential Energy Credit: Massachusetts residents can get a credit worth up to 15% of the total solar system cost.
 The maximum is a $1,000 credit.

 - Solar Massachusetts Renewable Target (SMART) Program: The Massachusetts Department of Energy Resources created this incentive program, which provides credits to customers of investor-owned utility companies.